zbirenbaum/SealFaceRecognition/README.md

 1. Run `python seenbefore.py` to run the recognition model on your probe data.
 It will output a result.json file that you will use to open the GUI.
-2. On a SEPARATE terminal, run `cd ~/Downloads` and `scp -i YOURNAME_id_rsa YOURNAME@gpu-1.colgate.edu:/data/YOURNAME_workspace/SealFaceRecognition/result.json ~/Downloads/` to download the result files into Download folders.
+2. On a SEPARATE terminal, run `cd ~/Downloads` and `scp -i YOURNAME_id_rsa.txt YOURNAME@gpu-1.colgate.edu:/data/YOURNAME_workspace/SealFaceRecognition/result.json ~/Downloads/` to download the result files into Download folders.
 3. Run 'sudo poweroff' to end the AWS session or visit http://hpc-aws-launcher.colgate.edu/ and click stop